Reasons for hope: the drugs, tests and tactics that may conquer coronavirus

 By Christine Soares

 (Reuters) – With much of the world living in lockdown, the spread of the new coronavirus, SARS-CoV-2, that was first detected in China late last year is beginning to slow in some places.
-As of Friday, 2.18 million people had been infected and 147,000 killed by COVID-19, the disease caused by the virus.
+As of April 23, 2.7 million had been infected and 192,000 killed by COVID-19, the disease caused by the virus.

 While a safe, effective vaccine is still more than a year away, researchers are rushing to repurpose existing drugs and non-drug therapies as well as testing promising experimental drugs that were already in clinical trials.